Paddy Mulligan: Playing career

 During his time at Rovers he won 10 caps for the Irish national team, including three as captain, one under-23 cap and six Inter league caps.
 Overall, he won 50 caps for his country.

+Managerial career

 Mulligan managed League of Ireland sides Galway United (during the 1983–84 season) and Shelbourne during the first half of the 1985–86 season.
 He also applied to manage the Irish national team, but lost out to Eoin Hand by a single vote.
 One FAI committee member later said he had voted against Mulligan because he thought Mulligan had thrown a bun at him on a past away trip.

+After football

-Mulligan occasionally appears as a soccer analyst on Irish television channel TV3 as well as the website of radio station Newstalk.
+He occasionally appears as a soccer analyst on Irish television channel TV3 as well as the website of radio station Newstalk.